Château Marsau 2015 Review: Structured, Tannic, and Quietly Confident

 Appearance

-Dark plum at the core, fading slightly at the rim with a hint of brick.
-The wine is hazy, and sediment is visible even after a careful pour.
-Legs form quickly and run fast—there’s clearly some body behind this bottle.
+Dark plum at the core, softening at the rim with a faint brick hue.
+Slight haze is present, with visible sediment even after a careful pour.
+Legs form quickly and fall fast, hinting at moderate weight without excess richness.

 Aroma / Nose